M&G Investment Management Ltd Sells 3,000 Shares of Trinseo S.A. (NYSE:TSE) Stock

 - On Thursday, January 21st, M&G Investment Management Ltd sold 3,000 shares of Trinseo stock.
 The stock was sold at an average price of $56.51, for a total transaction of $169,530.00.

-The business also recently announced a quarterly dividend, which was paid on Thursday, January 21st.
-Shareholders of record on Thursday, January 7th were paid a dividend of $0.08 per share.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, January 21st.
+Investors of record on Thursday, January 7th were paid a dividend of $0.08 per share.
 This represents a $0.32 annualized dividend and a yield of 0.56%.
-The ex-dividend date was Wednesday, January 6th.
-Trinseo’s dividend payout ratio (DPR) is presently 10.22%.
+The ex-dividend date of this dividend was Wednesday, January 6th.
+Trinseo’s payout ratio is currently 10.22%.

-Large investors have recently modified their holdings of the stock.
-BlackRock Inc. increased its stake in Trinseo by 4.1% in the fourth quarter.
-BlackRock Inc. now owns 6,493,523 shares of the basic materials company’s stock valued at $332,533,000 after purchasing an additional 253,158 shares during the last quarter.
-Penn Capital Management Co.
-Inc. acquired a new position in shares of Trinseo during the 3rd quarter worth $2,535,000.
-LPL Financial LLC acquired a new position in shares of Trinseo during the 3rd quarter worth $2,188,000.
-Raymond James & Associates acquired a new position in shares of Trinseo during the 3rd quarter worth $1,378,000.
-Finally, Arrowstreet Capital Limited Partnership raised its stake in shares of Trinseo by 10.4% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 434,799 shares of the basic materials company’s stock worth $11,148,000 after buying an additional 40,800 shares during the last quarter.
+A number of institutional investors and hedge funds have recently made changes to their positions in TSE.
+First Trust Advisors LP increased its stake in Trinseo by 86.4% during the 1st quarter.
+First Trust Advisors LP now owns 78,387 shares of the basic materials company’s stock worth $3,551,000 after buying an additional 36,331 shares during the period.
+Advisor Group Holdings Inc. increased its stake in Trinseo by 312.8% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 5,222 shares of the basic materials company’s stock worth $116,000 after buying an additional 3,957 shares during the period.
+Crossmark Global Holdings Inc. purchased a new stake in Trinseo during the 3rd quarter worth approximately $201,000.
+Louisiana State Employees Retirement System increased its stake in Trinseo by 69.9% during the 3rd quarter.
+Louisiana State Employees Retirement System now owns 17,700 shares of the basic materials company’s stock worth $454,000 after buying an additional 7,280 shares during the period.
+Finally, Nisa Investment Advisors LLC increased its stake in Trinseo by 309.3% during the 3rd quarter.
+Nisa Investment Advisors LLC now owns 1,985 shares of the basic materials company’s stock worth $51,000 after buying an additional 1,500 shares during the period.
 94.77% of the stock is currently owned by hedge funds and other institutional investors.

-A number of equities research analysts recently commented on the company.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Trinseo from $36.00 to $40.00 and gave the stock a “hold” rating in a research note on Tuesday, November 10th.
-Jefferies Financial Group boosted their price target on Trinseo from $35.00 to $40.00 and gave the stock a “buy” rating in a research report on Tuesday, October 20th.
-Citigroup increased their price target on Trinseo from $54.00 to $60.00 in a research report on Monday.
-Morgan Stanley upgraded Trinseo from an “underweight” rating to an “equal weight” rating and increased their price target for the company from $20.00 to $38.00 in a research note on Wednesday, November 18th.
-Finally, Alembic Global Advisors increased their price objective on Trinseo from $40.00 to $60.00 in a report on Monday, December 21st.
-Five investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Hold” and a consensus price target of $41.75.
+TSE has been the topic of several recent analyst reports.
+Zacks Investment Research upgraded shares of Trinseo from a “hold” rating to a “buy” rating and set a $44.00 target price on the stock in a report on Wednesday, November 18th.
+Morgan Stanley upgraded shares of Trinseo from an “underweight” rating to an “equal weight” rating and boosted their target price for the company from $20.00 to $38.00 in a report on Wednesday, November 18th.
+Jefferies Financial Group boosted their target price on shares of Trinseo from $35.00 to $40.00 and gave the company a “buy” rating in a report on Tuesday, October 20th.
+Citigroup boosted their target price on shares of Trinseo from $54.00 to $60.00 in a report on Monday.
+Finally, Alembic Global Advisors boosted their target price on shares of Trinseo from $40.00 to $60.00 in a report on Monday, December 21st.
+Five research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The stock currently has an average rating of “Hold” and a consensus target price of $41.75.

 Trinseo SA, a materials company, manufactures and markets synthetic rubber, latex binders, and plastic products in the United States, Europe, the Asia-Pacific, and internationally.
 The company operates through six segments: Latex Binders, Synthetic Rubber, Performance Plastics, Polystyrene, Feedstocks, and Americas Styrenics.